Sajantoor/CMPT371-Project/README.md

 Explanation:

-1. When the server receives a message with `Constants.captureCommand`, the `handleCapture(tokens)` method is called.
+1. When the server receives a message with Constants.captureCommand, the handleCapture(tokens) method is called.
 This method attempts to capture a tile on the shared game board.

 2. It checks if the tile is available for capture (ServerBoard.getInstance().attemptCaptureTile(tileX, tileY, playerID)).